 Verify whether issues identified are programmatic or specific to an individual.

 c.
 Key Attribute - Access Control (Searches of personnel, materials, packages, and vehicles).
-The Access Control function is to prevent the introduction of contraband (i.e. firearms, explosives, incendiary devices) and unauthorized personnel into the plant that could aid in the attempt to commit radiological sabotage.
+The Access Control program’s function is to prevent the introduction of contraband (i.e. firearms, explosives, incendiary devices) and unauthorized personnel into the plant that could aid in the attempt to commit radiological sabotage.
 The failure of the Access Control program could compromise required security measures in place that are required to protect vital and risk significant plant equipment and functions.

 Assess whether the licensee has effective access controls, and equipment in place designed and functioning as intended to detect and prevent the introduction of contraband or unauthorized personnel into the protected area that could be used to commit or aid in the act of sabotage.